King Meets Figures From Capital On Occasion Of Silver Jubilee, Says Amman Is Jordan's Beating Heart

 His Majesty expressed pride to be among people in Amman after his visits to all governorates on the occasion of the Silver Jubilee, adding that the love of Jordan will always unite Jordanians.

-The King also expressed appreciation of Jordanians in all governorates, adding that for 25 years, developing Jordan, building on achievements, and serving the Jordanian people have been his priorities, and noted that Jordanians have accomplished so much.
+The King also expressed appreciation of Jordanians in all governorates, adding that for 25 years, developing Jordan, building on achievements, and serving the Jordanian people have been his priorities, and noted that Jordanians have accomplished so much, the statement said.

 His Majesty said Jordanians will always be united in working towards Jordan's progress, protecting it from north to south and east to west, and defending the nation's causes.